arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/01.getting-started/getting-started.md

     ![Servo movement](assets/servo_move.gif)

-If you want to understand how the command `alvik.set_servo_positions` works, you can have a look in the [API overview](/tutorials/02.api-overview/api-overview.md).
+If you want to understand how the command `alvik.set_servo_positions` works, you can have a look in the [API overview](/tutorials/alvik/api-overview/).

 ### Add I2C Grove

 The I2C Grove connectors are placed at the back of Alvik, in this tutorial we'll see how to scan a generic I2C device connected to it.
-You can take a look at the pinout image in the [pinout](#3.2.7-connectors) chapter](#3.2.7-connectors).
+You can take a look at the pinout image at [Arvik's Product Page](/hardware/alvik/).

 1. Connect the I2C Groove device to one of the two ports.